 The following article on the history of the Port Elizabeth Railway Station was originally published in the October 1986 edition of Restorica, the journal of the Simon van der Stel Foundation (today the Heritage Association of South Africa).
 It formed part of a larger piece titled "The coming of the Railway to the Cape".
 Thank you to the University of Pretoria (copyright holders) for giving us permission to publish.

-On an older version of The Heritage Portal (circa 2013), an entrepreneur asked if there were any viable lines that could be used to run a heritage railway.
+In 2013 a member of the heritage community asked if there were any viable lines that could be used to run a heritage railway.
 Railway enthusiast Richard Eades posted a wonderful reply which has been reproduced below.

 This article was prompted by my reading of a back number of the “Continental Modeller”, wherein there was a sparkling article entitled “Wanderings in the western Cape - South African scenes to inspire modelling”, which whetted my appetite to find out more.